Be the first to know

 The trend towards more flexible work schedules continues to grow and developers are very open to considering remote roles.
 No matter if teams work in a distributed or centralized office they feel fairly similarly.
 As shown in Graph 1*, 61% percent of developers who work remotely want to continue doing so — and 46% of those working in a traditional office today said they’d like to work remotely in the future.

-This is extended by research that Google completed on their own remote teams showing that there's no difference in the effectiveness, performance ratings, or promotion frequency between distributed and in-office teams.
+This is extended by research that Google completed on their own remote teams showing that there’s no difference in the effectiveness, performance ratings, or promotion frequency between distributed and in-office teams.
+Recruitment and retention strategies that accommodate remote teams and online learning will be most effective as this trend is currently shaping the future of work.

-Senior Engineering Management Recruiter at Google, Amy Miller, told us that "although Project Oxygen started as a Google project, it remains influential for enterprise across various industries and specializations.
+Senior Engineering Management Recruiter at Google, Amy Miller, told us that “although Project Oxygen started as a Google project, it remains influential for enterprise across various industries and specializations.
 Project Oxygen brings together a trove of research into the undefined world of soft skills.
-Soft skills are essential to forge a great leader who is capable of bringing out the best in their employees."
+Soft skills are essential to forging a great leader who is capable of bringing out the best in their employees.”

 *Graph 1: Remote teams enjoy working this way